littleredbutton/cloud_bbb/README.md

 ## :pick: Troubleshooting
 - Before installing, make sure your BBB is running correctly
-- If no session opens with the ... menu of files, but a session opens in the general configuration page, look at your browser console.
-It will show a well hidden complaint that for sharing always a password is required.
-If this is the case, remove that requirement in sharing / enforce password.
 - If the room doesn't appear in the ... menu of files, a browser/cache reload might help